eclipse-che/che-theia/README.md

 </div>

 ## What is Che-theia ?
-Che-theia is the default `Che editor` provided in [Eclipse Che 7](https://eclipse.org/che/)([Github](https://github.com/eclipse/che)).
+[Eclipse Che](https://eclipse.org/che/) provides a default web IDE for the workspaces which is based on the [Theia](https://github.com/theia-ide/theia) project.
+It’s a subtle different version than a plain  Theia(https://github.com/theia-ide/theia) as there are functionalities that have been added based on the nature of the Eclipse Che workspaces.
+We are calling this version of Eclipse Theia for Che: Che-Theia.

-Che-theia is IDE Web application based on the [Theia IDE](https://github.com/theia-ide/theia) project.
+So, Che-Theia is the default `Che editor` provided with developer workspaces created in [Eclipse Che 7](https://eclipse.org/che/)([Github](https://github.com/eclipse/che)).

-Che-theia contains additional specific extensions and plugins to provide the best IDE experience of Theia within Che.
+Che-Theia contains additional extensions and plugins which have been added based on the nature of Eclipse Che workspaces and to provide the best IDE experience of Theia within Che.
  - A VSCode-like IDE experience.
 Che-Theia is based on the monaco editor and includes features like the command pallete.
  - VSCode extension compatibility.
 Che-Theia supports VSCode